Why Should You Choose NSU?

 Entry Level Doctor of Occupational Therapy (OTD)

-- Earn your Doctor of Occupational Therapy (OTD) degree at Nova Southeastern University (NSU) in only three and a half years at NSU Tampa - Student Education Center (SEC), a hybrid weekend/distance program.
+- Earn your Doctor of Occupational Therapy (OTD) degree at Nova Southeastern University (NSU) in only three and a half years at NSU Tampa Campus, a hybrid weekend/distance program.

 - During the program, students will accumulate 1,680 hours of full-time clinical education.
 This will include a doctoral residency in a negotiated practice area in addition to classroom and distance learning.